xdmushui/partner-center-sdk/develop/get-confirmation-of-customer-agreement.md

 ---
-title: Get confirmation of customer acceptance of Microsoft Customer Agreement (Preview)
+title: Get confirmation of customer acceptance of Microsoft Customer Agreement
 description: This topic explains how to get confirmation of customer acceptance of the Microsoft Customer Agreement. ms.date: 09/19/2019 ms.localizationpriority: medium
 ---

-# Get confirmation of customer acceptance of Microsoft Customer Agreement (Preview)
+# Get confirmation of customer acceptance of Microsoft Customer Agreement

 Applies to: